 Most of the currently used HFC refrigerants will be phased out or phased down because of their relatively large global warming potential.
 Consequently, candidate replacement fluids must be researched and evaluated.
 The scope of the evaluation includes two-phase heat transfer and cycle measurements that will support the development of a prediction model for a comprehensive and fair comparison of low-GWP refrigerants.
 For complete characterization of new fluids, fundamental heat transfer and pressure drop measurements will be taken in a two-phase heat transfer apparatus, and cycle performance will be measured in a laboratory heat pump apparatus.
-The prediction model will be a new cycle simulation-based methodology that will determine refrigerant performance parameters, volumetric capacity, and coefficient of performance while accounting for the refrigerant’s thermodynamic and transfer properties.
-The new methodology will provide more realistic predictions of low-GWP refrigerant performance than conventional theoretical models based on refrigerant thermodynamic properties alone.
+The prediction model will be a new cycle simulation-based tool that will determine refrigerant performance parameters, volumetric capacity, and coefficient of performance while accounting for the refrigerant’s thermodynamic and transfer properties.
+The new tool will provide more realistic predictions of low-GWP refrigerant performance than conventional theoretical models based on refrigerant thermodynamic properties alone.

-What is the research plan?
 The research plan encompasses three Products.
 Within Product 1, the two-phase heat transfer of candidate replacements for high-GWP refrigerants will be determined.
-In previous project years, the apparatus was used to measure local convective-boiling and pool boiling of several low-GWP candidate refrigerants inside a micro-fin tube and on an enhanced surface, respectively.
+In previous project years, two apparatuses were used to measure local convective-boiling and pool-boiling of several low-GWP candidate refrigerants inside a micro-fin tube and on an enhanced surface, respectively.
 The test fluids were selected by following the guidance of U.S. refrigerant manufacturers and by theoretically evaluating the performance of 40 potential low-GWP refrigerants as identified by the Air-Conditioning, Heating, and Refrigeration Institute’s (AHRI) Low-GWP Alternative Refrigerants Evaluation Program (AREP).
 Three more low-GWP refrigerants will be tested during this year’s effort.
 For each refrigerant, roughly eighty discrete operating points will be recorded to characterize the heat flux and governing temperature difference for the database.
 The heat transfer measurements for low-GWP refrigerants will broaden the fluid database in the literature, which will be used to extend the validity of an existing NIST heat transfer correlation to low-GWP fluids.

 NIST will be working closely with chemical manufacturers that have supplied the test refrigerants.
 Some of these test refrigerants may be mildly flammable having an ASHRAE 2L designation.
 Consequently, modifications have been made to the test rigs to safely test the 2L refrigerants.